Christ-Mind-Teachings/cmi-jsb/_til/chap18.md

 think you have gotten a glimpse of Me, but yet are not sure, come close, and listen with your Soul to what I now have to say.

-Be still! -- and KNOW, -- I AM, -- GOD.
+Be still! &ndash; and KNOW, &ndash; I AM, &ndash; GOD.

-If you have learned to "Be Still," if you have studied and meditated upon this "I" as God within you, if you are able to distinguish It from the personal I, and are conscious at times of being able to step outside, as it were, of your personality and view your human self as it is, see all its petty faults and weaknesses, its base selfishness,
+If you have learned to &ldquo;Be Still,&rdquo; if you have studied and meditated upon this &ldquo;I&rdquo; as God within you, if you are able to distinguish It from the personal I, and are conscious at times of being able to step outside, as it were, of your personality and view your human self as it is, see all its petty faults and weaknesses, its base selfishness,